ThePoShWolf/Modrify/PSMutagen.Skyrim/docs/Copy-SkyrimRecordAsNewRecord.md

 Get-SkyrimMajorRecord -Mod 'Skyrim.esm' -RecordType Npc | Copy-SkyrimRecordAsNewRecord -Mod $mod
 ```

 This will copy all Npcs from the Skyrim master file into TestMod as new records.
-This is very fast.
+This is actually quite fast.

 ## PARAMETERS